 Although this series is no longer available for CE credit, we invite you to explore the resources created for each activity in order to continue the awareness and education about racial disparities in cancer care.
-We hope these resources provide great insight and help your team and other healthcare professionals continue to minimize and eventually eliminate racial disparities for patients with cancer.
+We hope these resources provide great insight and help your team and other healthcare professionals continue to minimize racial disparities for patients with cancer.

 About this Educational Initiative: